-Despite spending most of their time at the Field Station, Katie is passionate about advocating for LGBT and other minority students on campus, and has QPR and Safe Zone training.
-They are also a member of the Buffalo State Sustainability Council.
+Despite spending much of their time at the Field Station, Katie is passionate about advocating for LGBT+ and other minority students on campus, is a member of Bengal Allies, and has Safe Zone training.
+They are also a member of the Buffalo State Institutional Animal Care and Use Committee.

 Prior to working for Buffalo State, Katie worked as a chemical analyst in Rochester, NY, and as an intern at the Bureau of Land Management in Salem, OR, conducting endangered species surveys for marbled murrelets and spotted owls in the old-growth forests.